TRUE FIRE for baritone and orchestra

 Premiered on May 14, 2015, by Gerald Finley and the LA Philharmonic conducted by Gustavo Dudamel.

-Kaija had wanted to write a male counterpart to Château de l’âme (1996), her song cycle for solo soprano, eight female voices and orchestra.
-In 2014 came the possibility to write a song cycle for the deep baritone voice of Gerard Finley, which she saw as an opportunity to explore a certain vocal color, associated with the physical reality of the male body and a full range of cultural gender archetypes.
+Kaija Saariaho had wanted to write a male counterpart to Château de l’âme (1996), her song cycle for solo soprano, eight female voices and orchestra.
+In 2014 came the possibility to write a cycle for the deep baritone voice of Gerard Finley, which she saw as an opportunity to explore a certain vocal color, associated with the physical reality of the male body and a full range of cultural gender archetypes.
 She was at the time working on her opera Only the Sound Remains, which as an adaptation of two Noh plays is centered on male soloists, and can be understood at its core as a deconstruction of destructive masculinity: the two stories feature respectively a warrior who suffered a violent death in battle and whose soul finds peace by reconnecting with his sensual love for music, and a fisherman who grows out of his brutish desire to dominate nature by worshipping it with a dance.
-In a reversal of perspective from the bulk of Western musical tradition, to her the male self was something alien and mysterious that she needed to approach and examine from the outside, but also challenge in its purported opposition to the female experience.
-Namely, would all the ‘female traits’ explored by Kaija in previous works and by extension or essentialization often attributed to Kaija herself and her music – nature, shadows, oceanic fluidity, reconnection to the realms of emotions and dreams, mystical forms of knowledge – be absent from a male perspective?

-Knowing that she wanted to work in an exploratory manner with a collage of texts as in Château de l’âme, Kaija asked me to consult on the new piece as a dramaturge, with the assumption that I could offer texts that she wouldn’t know and that would resonate with my own ‘male voice’.
+Knowing that she wanted to work in an exploratory manner with a collage of texts as in Château de l’âme, Kaija asked me to work on the new piece as a dramaturge, with the assumption that I could offer texts that she wouldn’t know and that would resonate with my own ‘male voice’.
 The prompt was rather broad and there was a lot of back and forth.
 The first suggestion I made was creating a cycle around the Israeli-Palestinian recipes recently collected by Yotam Ottolenghi in his book Jerusalem (2012).
 This concept was soon dismissed because of its limited expressive range, but the idea of fragmented realities (the text collage) bound by a broader unity (the music), as well as the element of bringing the lyrical subject into unusual places, felt like directions that needed to be pursued.

 From a recent trip to the US, Kaija had brought back the collected writings of Ralph Waldo Emerson (1803-1882), and we discussed them a lot.
 Emerson’s relationship to the Vedantic corpus made him a natural link to Château de l’âme, which drew directly from that same source.
 However Emerson is his own brand of mysticism, blending an eclectic relationship to ancient traditions and to nature, with a modern, scientific vocabulary.
 His essays are an invitation to a global cosmology that has multiple possible entry points in different cultures, different ways of inhabiting the world and interacting with the forces of nature.
 Emerson became quite naturally the overarching voice of the piece, under the guise of three exalted yet speculative ‘propositions’ that frame the other texts and give the work its title.

 The missing piece was found as we researched Native American oral art.
 Kaija and I had a shared interest in the cultures of the Pueblo people sparked by the time we had spent together in the American Southwest (which later took a more comprehensive form in the Hopi section of our madrigal Reconnaissance, a work that revolves generally around the notions of koyaanisqatsi and collapse of worlds).
 The old English-language collection Songs of the Tewa happened to contain a beautiful, repetitive lullaby that immediately attracted Kaija, and we realized that there was no reason to assign such material to a female voice.
-This playful “Cloud-Flower Lullaby” found its designated place as the cycle’s centerpiece, in a moment both elemental and tender, and the only moment when the lyrical subject of the piece is addressing someone present, his child.
-When I later remembered that the same text had previously been set by John Adams in his opera Doctor Atomic, I wondered if that might inspire unwelcome comparisons, but for musical and dramaturgical reasons these two settings proved to be radically different.
+This playful “Cloud-Flower Lullaby” found its designated place as the cycle’s centerpiece, in a moment both elemental and tender, and the only moment when the lyrical subject of the piece is addressing someone present: his child.
+When I later remembered that the same text had previously been set by John Adams in his opera Doctor Atomic (2005), I wondered if that might inspire unwelcome comparisons, but for musical and dramaturgical reasons these two settings proved to be radically different.

-And yet there is no definite answer to the matter we had set out to explore through this choice of texts: what we could learn about the male voice, not as an essentialization but as a transcultural phenomenon, here cast in unusual parts, where the lyrical subject offers himself as a ‘receptor’ rather than as a heroic active character or an ego flooding the listeners with his feelings and desires.
+And yet there is no definite answer to the matter we had set out to explore through this choice of texts: what we could learn about the male voice, not as an essentialization but as a transcultural phenomenon, here cast in unusual parts, where the lyrical subject offers himself as a ‘receptor’, a photometer, rather than as a heroic active character or an ego flooding the listeners with his feelings and desires.
 As a tool of exploration of the male self, True Fire still holds many mysteries that need to be challenged in performance.
 I myself see it as a valuable learning curve as to navigating the world as a man: a lesson in listening to all the voices that can only be heard in your own silence.